The 1954 Farmall Model Super MTA from South Dakota

 When No. 4911952 arrived at the Cutkowsky dealership just after New Years Days of 1946, the dealership had already been approached by a potential buyer for the little Model SC tractor.
 This potential buyer was a farmer of a 160-acre farm in Belgrade Township in Ncollet County, Minnesota.
 This was our Belgrade Township farmer.

 Our Belgrade Township farmer’s mother had inherited the 160 acre farm upon the sudden death of her husband (our Belgrade Township farmer’s father) in 1939.
 Immediately, the total responsibility for the farm fell to our Belgrade Township farmer.
-Even before the death of his father, our Belgrade Township farmer had already been actively operating a great deal of the work on the farm: planting the crops, spending endless hours cultivating the corn crop and finally harvesting the crops.
+Even before the death of his father, our Belgrade Township farmer had already been actively operating a great deal of the work on the farm: planting the crops, spending endless hours cultivating the corn crop and finally harvesting the corn and other crops on the farm, i.e. hay and oats.